oessayeg/ft_containers/README.md

 # Usage
   * Include the container of your choice to your main file or header file.
-  * Use containers with the namespace ft instead of std.
+  * Use containers with the namespace 'ft' instead of 'std'.

 # Example